jumbledbytes/weewx-kiosk-docker/README.md

 **Note** The port 9001 must match the destination port used when setting up a reverse proxy below.

+The setup does not cover configuring the Mosquitto server authentication and access control refer to the Mosquitto documentation for your version to instructions on how to configure authentication and access controls if you need them.

 Once the changes are saved restart the Mosquitto server.

 #### Configuring SSL for HTTPS